mvdan/pastecat/README.md

 interface is only a fallback for those cases where using the command line interface is not an option.

+This includes syntax highlighting, which can be done either via CSS on a web interface or via piping plaintext to programs like highlight.

 ##### HTTPS

 Even though security could be accomplished over plain HTTP by using tools like